Ambition and objective

 Articulating the problem

-Despite increasing attention to social innovation in Europe by organizations within the public, social and business sector we lack a solid basis of evidence and knowledge that allows us to probe well intended solutions and adapt approaches to local institutional contexts.
+Despite increasing attention to social innovation in Europe by organisations within the public, social and business sector we lack a solid basis of evidence and knowledge that allows us to probe well-intended solutions and adapt approaches to local institutional contexts.

 Faculty and researchers